mpusz/wg21-papers/src/3045R6_quantities_and_units_library.md

 unduly restricting use cases: this is indispensable for "hidden conversions" such as mixed-unit comparisons.
 Runtime conversion checkers make it easy to check individual input values for specific kinds of loss.
-Finally --- and, orthogonally to this library --- more advanced users can use overflow-safe numeric types from whatever library they choose, as the rep.
+Finally --- and, orthogonally to this library --- more advanced users can use overflow-safe numeric types from whatever library they choose, as the `rep`.

 ### Lack of safe numeric types